lbliii/lbeezr/content/post/packing-list-for-europe.md

 Don't worry if you do not have the special phone key to open your SIM card tray.
 Whoever sells you the SIM card will have a key and they can help you.
 Setting up your SIM card takes less than 5 minutes.
 It's seriously so easy.

-Once set up, your phone will have **a new phone number** local to the country you are in. **any phone calls or texts sent to your original phone number will not be recieved until you return to using your original SIM card.**
+Once set up, your phone will have **a new phone number** local to the country you are in.
+All phone calls and texts sent to your original phone number will not be received until you return to using your original SIM card.
+Make sure that people who need to be in contact with you send messages to your messenger apps (Telegram, WhatsApp, FB Messenger).

-The PIN that is on the SIM card is very important.
+**One more thing**: The PIN that is on the SIM card is very important.
 Keep the card somewhere safe like in your wallet or hotel room; I kept mine within my phone case.
 You only get 3 tries to input the SIM card's PIN correctly upon any phone restart.

 ### Apps